rtablada/flatdocs/readme.md

 ## Creating your docs
 ### Declaring docs
 Register the docs you would like available by modifying the 'registeredDocs' property in the config file.
 This will handle URI mapping as well as creating your navigation!
+Also, you can declare stubs vs. Pretty Titles by using the format `stub:pretty`.
+By the way, there is no limitation to the depths of your uris/documents!

 ```php
 'registeredDocs' => array(
 	'start:Getting Started',